exo-cesm/CESM2.1.3/Tidally_locked_exoplanets/cases/TP_1_e_SSPO_W21_01_pc/README.md

-# Proxima Centauri b (with the substellar point over ocean) case setup instructions
+# TRAPPIST-1 e (W21 spectrum, 0.1% PAL of oxygen, with the substellar point over ocean) case setup instructions

 ## If setting the case up on ARC4:

-run buildcase_PC_b_SSPO.
-A case will be created with the name b.e21.BWma1850.f19_g17.PC_b_Ocn.my_case.001.
-Change the name in buildcase_PC_b_SSPO if you would like a different name.
+run buildcase_TP_1_e_SSPO_W21_01pc.
+A case will be created with the name b.e21.BWma1850.f19_g17.TRAPPIST1_e.SSPO.W21.0.1pc_o2.my_case.001.
+Change the name in buildcase_TP_1_e_SSPO_W21_01pc if you would like a different name.

-The restart file for this case is currently at /nobackup/Alternative_Earths/restarts/PC_b_ocn/0027-06-04/
+The restart file for this case is currently at /nobackup/Alternative_Earths/restarts/TP1_e/W21_SSPO_01pc/.../

 A case will be created and the project will be planet with the job queue planet.q.
 If switching to the main queue, n the case directory, ./xmlchange the project to be blank (no input) and the job queue to be 40core-192G.q.

 A user_nl_cam example will be copied in to the case directory.
 This contains a changed solar file, based on the [Wilson et al. (2021)](https://zenodo.org/record/4556130#.Y_82yezP39E) TRAPPIST-1 spectrum.
 It also specifies a different rotation rate, gravity, and radius.

+There is 1000 times less oxygen in this case compared to the modern level of oxygen (21% by volume)

 Included source mods fix the solar zenith angle so the planet is considered to be tidally locked.
-The src.share source code modification ensures the ocean rotates at the same rate as the atmosphere and the planetary radius and gravity are consistent with that in user_nl_cam.